networknext/next/docs/disable_the_raspberry_clients.md

 <img width="946" alt="during deploy" src="https://github.com/user-attachments/assets/5e0a5b4f-7d72-44a1-86c1-11caeb83caa3" />

-Notice that each instance template name with "002" is being replaced with "003":
+Notice that each instance template name with "002" is being replaced with "003".

 When the deploy completes, you'll see the various "raspberry_*" instance groups now have 0 VM instances each.

-They raspberry test server, clients and backend are now disabled.
+The raspberry test server, clients and backend are now disabled.

 <img width="946" alt="after deploy" src="https://github.com/user-attachments/assets/685d0e7c-9f0d-4419-be7d-5c51692c8fdc" />